Pedro-99/rabbitmq---nodeJs--implementation/README.md

 # rabbitmq---nodeJs--implementation
-This repository is an implementation of rabbitmq, it covers all parts of the documentation.
+This repository is an implementation of rabbitmq using NodeJs by covering all parts of the documentation.